 Black women and fibroids just seem to go together.
 About 80% of all black women develop fibroids by the time they hit their 50s.
 In comparison, only 70% of white women will get these tumors in their lifetime.
+And it happens sooner too: almost 25% of black women aged 18-30 30 have fibroids.
+That’s another awful contrast, since just 6% of white women that age have them.
+Black women are also two to three times more likely to have recurring fibroids or suffer from complications.
 This means that the rate of fibroid development is much higher among black women, but that’s not the only concern.

 For Black Women and Fibroids: the Fibroid Pandemic